govind678/Synesthesizer-II/README.md

 If you want to view the source, additionally, download the Max patch and the folders "Rhythm" and "ScalesNew".
 Place the folders in Applications/Max6/patches/templates/'New Folder Name'.

 Video demonstrating its features will be added soon.

+Note: Emotional Descriptors (in Sanskrit, ancient Indian language) used are- Happy (Yellow): Hasya
+Serene (Green): Shringara
+Gloom (Blue): Bhibatsya
+Anger (Red): Roudra